hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 There are (at least) two main ways to implement this feature:

-- Add custom data types to the trace and have the frontend render them specially, using JS visualization libraries such as d3.
+- Add custom data types to the trace and have the frontend render them specially using JS visualization libraries such as d3.
-- Take advantage of OPT's (still undocumented) ability to print arbitrary HTML/CSS/JS to the canvas (just like how it can print stdout output to a text box), so create custom data structure classes with printHTML() methods that print their representation in HTML format.

-The dream is to be able to write Python modules for each custom data type.
+- Take advantage of OPT's (still undocumented) ability to print arbitrary HTML/CSS/JS to the canvas (just like how it can print stdout output to a text box).
+Thus, we create custom data structure classes with printHTML() methods that print their representation in HTML format.
+The dream here is to be able to write pure-Python modules for each custom data type, which can "pretty-print" as HTML/CSS/JS.

 ### Custom rendering API and plugin system